 Adult bed bugs are 4.5 mm long.
 They're also a rusty brown color.
 This makes them easier to see.
 When you find them between your mattresses and box spring or under the cushion of your couch, you may think you've found a few apple seeds at first.
 They have a similar shape, size, and coloration.

 The reason many people think bed bugs are microscopic is that they're so difficult to see.
 A home can be infested with bed bugs and never be seen.
 This is because bed bugs hide in tight spaces and compressed areas.
 They also have an aversion to light which drives them to stay hidden.
-A Louisville resident can find bites, contact a professional, and get rid of these insects without ever seeing one.
+A Louisville resident can find bites, contact a professional, and get rid of bed bugs without ever seeing one.

 You may think that because bed bugs feed on blood the way ticks and mosquitoes do, that they would be a similar threat for the spread of harmful diseases.
 If you do, you're not alone.
 Many believe this.
 We're happy to say that this isn't true—at least not yet.
 As of this writing, there are no confirmed cases of bed bug-to-human disease transmission.
 While there are studies that show bed bugs can carry human pathogens, there isn't any real-world data to conclude that they make people sick when they infest a home.